mstinaff/PMS_Updater/README.md

 PMS_Updater
 ===========
-Note: I think python temporarily broke in 1.16.6.1559
+Note: I think python temporarily broke in 1.16.6.1559, if you happen to be on this release, or any other that broke python, you can manually update to get around something like this.

 To get around it download the file manually and install like this,